Q:

 A:

-Formic acid, acetic acid and ethyl acetate are three common organic compounds in the chemical industry.
-They have some similarities in chemical and physical properties, but they also have significant differences.
-Distinguishing these three substances is very important for experimental operation, production management and quality control.
+Formic acid, acetic acid and ethyl acetate are three common organic compounds in the chemical sector.
+They have some similarities in chemical and physical characteristics, however they also have signifiis able tot differences.
+Distinguishing these three substances is very crucial to experimental operation, production regulation and condition manage.
+Crazy, isn't it?.
 The following is a detailed analysis of how to distinguish between formic acid, acetic acid and ethyl acetate from multiple perspectives.

 1. Appearance and smell